enoquefelipe/hpm/README.md

-HPM - "Helpme" is a free application
+HPM - "Helpme"
 =======================
+"Helpme" is a management application for tickets or requests.

 Description
 ------------
 This is a simple JavaEE application using the Struts 2 MVC layer and module systems.

-Help Me is a free application for management tickets and request.
+"Helpme" is a management application for tickets or requests from your users and/or clients.